The Pandoro Dome with Mandarin Cream. It’s a classic leftover dessert.

-Who knows how many Pandoro are left, so why not create desserts for the whole family.
+Who knows how many Pandoro we have left, so why not create desserts for the whole family.

-I used my mandarin cream in 2 consistencies, the first softer inside, and the second denser outside, to stay on the dome and not slide off.
+I used my mandarin cream in 2 consistencies, the first softer inside, and the second thicker outside, to stay on the dome and not slide off.

-For flavoring, I used a puree made with the same mandarins, including both the peel and pulp, so it’s important to use organic citrus fruits.
+To flavor it, I used a puree made with the same mandarins, including both peel and pulp, so it’s important to use organic citrus.

-If you wish, you can make the same recipe with oranges or lemons, as long as they are organic.
+If desired, you can make the same recipe with organic oranges or lemons.

-You will find the cream preparation both in the traditional way and subsequently with the Bimby.
+You will find the preparation of the creams in a traditional way and then with the Thermomix.

 Thought for you: